 Alex The Bride: Dan and I knew we wanted an informal, relaxed and intimate wedding and so wanted to find a venue that would give us enough of a blank canvas to bring all our ideas together.
-It was total luck that led us to finding Whitbourne Hall but we’ll never forget the moment we drove up the drive together and instinctively knew it was ‘the one’.
+It was total luck that led us to find Whitbourne Hall but we’ll never forget the moment we drove up the drive together and instinctively knew it was ‘the one’.
 With total freedom to bring in our own caterers, supply our own booze (with no corkage fee) and decorate as we wanted to, it ticked every box.
 It all fell into place when the local Reverend agreed to marry us at nearby Whitbourne church.

 We were very fortunate in that one of Dan’s life-long friends, Geoff, agreed to take on the responsibility of getting me to the church on time in his vintage baby blue Beetle.
 Geoff’s wife, Lucy, did an incredible job of sprucing it up for its wedding car debut!